Executive Artistic Director

 Gary joined the Los Altos Stage Company in 2012, bringing with him 25 years of arts management experience with organizations large and small across a variety of disciplines (theater, music, visual arts).
 He worked in regional theater in Washington, D.C (Arena Stage) and educational theater in New York City (Creative Arts Team), before moving to the Bay Area in 1998.
 Locally, he has worked in the performing arts in San Francisco (Theater Artaud and Yerba Buena Center for the Arts) and, prior to returning to theater in Los Altos, in the visual arts in both San Francisco and San Jose (Fine Arts Museums of San Francisco/de Young Museum and the San Jose Museum of Art).

-Over the past 10 years at Los Altos Stage Company, Gary has been intimately involved in all aspects for the theater including: Sound Designer for The Wizard of Oz, The Great American Trailer Park Musical, Chitty Chitty Bang Bang, One Flew Over the Cuckoo’s Nest, 1984 (TBA Award Recipient), The Legend of Georgia McBride, The Mercy Seat, and Steel Magnolias; Projection Designer for American Night: The Ballad of Juan Jose, Chitty Chitty Bang Bang, Dead Man’s Cell Phone, Assassins, Distracted, Pippin, Oslo, Roe, and Picasso at the Lapin Agile; Scenic Designer for Little Shop of Horrors, Fully Committed, Ann, Thom Pain (based of nothing), The Mercy Seat, Starlight Express, The Descendants, Every Brilliant Thing, Roe, Clue, and Ruthless!
-The Musical, The Curious Incident of the Dog in the Night-Time, and The Secret Garden; actor in Harold and Maude, Urinetown, Catch-22, Circle Mirror Transformation, One Flew Over the Cuckoo’s Nest, The Crucible, The 1940s Radio Hour, Into the Woods, The Grapes of Wrath, and Roe; and Director for The Fantasticks, Maple and Vine, Middletown, Distracted (TBA Award Finalist), Admissions (SFBACC Award Recipent), Oslo, Ann, and Thom Pain (based on nothing), The Curious Incident of the Dog in the Night-Time, and The Secret Garden.
+Over the past 10 years at Los Altos Stage Company, Gary has been intimately involved in all aspects for the theater including: Sound Designer for The Wizard of Oz, The Great American Trailer Park Musical, Chitty Chitty Bang Bang, One Flew Over the Cuckoo’s Nest, 1984 (TBA Award Recipient), The Legend of Georgia McBride, The Mercy Seat, and Steel Magnolias; Projection Designer for American Night: The Ballad of Juan Jose, Chitty Chitty Bang Bang, Dead Man’s Cell Phone, Assassins, Distracted, Pippin, Oslo, Roe, and Picasso at the Lapin Agile; Scenic Designer for Little Shop of Horrors, Fully Committed, Ann, Thom Pain (based of nothing), The Mercy Seat, Starlight Express, The Descendants, Every Brilliant Thing, Roe, Clue, Ruthless!
+The Musical, The Curious Incident of the Dog in the Night-Time, and The Secret Garden; actor in Harold and Maude, Urinetown, Catch-22, Circle Mirror Transformation, One Flew Over the Cuckoo’s Nest, The Crucible, The 1940s Radio Hour, Into the Woods, The Grapes of Wrath, and Roe; and Director for The Fantasticks, Maple and Vine, Middletown, Distracted (TBA Award Finalist), Admissions (SFBACC Award Recipent), Oslo, Ann, Thom Pain (based on nothing), The Curious Incident of the Dog in the Night-Time, and The Secret Garden.